MicrosoftDocs/windows-itpro-docs/windows/plan/deploy-windows-10-in-a-school.md

 In addition, you must prepare your environment for sideloading (deploying) Windows Store apps.
 For more information about how to:
 <ul>
-<li>Prepare your environment for sideloading, see [Try it out: sideload Windows Store apps](https://technet.microsoft.com/en-us/itpro/windows/deploy/sideload-apps-in-windows-10).</li>
+<li>Prepare your environment for sideloading, see [Sideload LOB apps in Windows 10](https://technet.microsoft.com/en-us/itpro/windows/deploy/sideload-apps-in-windows-10).</li>
 <li>Create an MDT application, see [Create a New Application in the Deployment Workbench](https://technet.microsoft.com/en-us/library/dn759415.aspx#CreateaNewApplicationintheDeploymentWorkbench).</li>
 </ul>